olivia-johnson/FluctuatingSelectionNe/README.md

 # The effect of fluctuating selection on effective population size (N<sub>e</sub>)
-This repository contains the code to replicate the analysis conducted in Johnson et al.
+This repository contains the code to replicate the analysis conducted in the abovenamed manuscript.

 ## Directions